Skip to main content

 Can I deduct my gaming setup and in-game purchases?

 Your gaming PC, monitors, GPU, peripherals (headset, keyboard, mouse, controller), streaming equipment (capture card, microphone, camera, lighting, acoustic panels), and furniture used for your streaming space are all deductible business assets.
 Section 179 (2026 limit: $2,560,000) and 100% bonus depreciation (permanent under OBBBA) allow full immediate expensing.
-Games purchased for streaming are deductible, without the games, you have no content.
+Games purchased for streaming are deductible: without the games, you have no content.
 In-game purchases (skins, battle passes, DLC) are deductible to the extent they contribute to content creation, with documentation.
 Home office: the space must be used exclusively and regularly for business.
 A dedicated streaming room qualifies; a shared bedroom gaming setup generally does not.
+A Solo 401(k) allows up to $72,000 in tax-deferred contributions for 2026, and self-employed health insurance premiums are 100% deductible under IRC Section 162(l) via Form 7206.

 What are the tax implications of playing on a professional esports team?

 Team salary is W-2 income.
 The organization withholds and remits payroll taxes.
-Prize money paid by the organization to the team and distributed to you may be W-2 (if you're an employee) or 1099-NEC (if you're a contractor).
-Team houses: if the organization requires you to live in the team house as a condition of employment, lodging value may be excludable under IRC §119.
+Prize money paid by the organization to the team and distributed to you may be W-2 (if you are an employee) or 1099-NEC (if you are a contractor).
+Team houses: if the organization requires you to live in the team house as a condition of employment, lodging value may be excludable under IRC Section 119.
 Sponsorship income through the team flows through the team's entity.
-Individual sponsorships you negotiate separately are self-employment income.
-Be aware that team contracts often include image rights provisions.
-Those payments have specific tax treatment based on whether they're royalties or compensation for services.
+Individual sponsorships you negotiate separately are self-employment income reported on Schedule C. Be aware that team contracts often include image rights provisions.
+Those payments have specific tax treatment based on whether they are classified as royalties or compensation for services.
+The average NA esports salary is around $210,000 for highest-paid players, but mid-tier salaries of $40,000 to $80,000 are more common.
+Sponsorships represent 40% to 60% of total income for large content creators.

 Ready to simplify your esports & gaming taxes?